A note from your Friends of the Library...

 Depending on the quality and condition of the donated items, they will be put into our book sale; put in general collection; given away or recycled.

 The Friends of the Library Annual Book Sale is usually held the second or third Saturday in September.
 The 2017 Book Sale will be held Saturday, September 9th at the Amherst Congregational Church.

 The Friends also hold two smaller sales: on the common during the Town's Fourth of July celebrations and a special holiday sale at the Library in December.

-In addition, The Friends run an ongoing book sale at the library located near the circulation desk in the Boardman Room.
+In addition, The Friends run an ongoing book sale at the library located in the Bookcase on the right as you enter the library.